spsforks/ziglang-zig-wiki/FAQ.md

 Note that [as of 2019-07-05](https://github.com/ziglang/zig/commit/4f43a4b30f8a6dad7a9a35ccf1cef89b6d239997), when running `zig fmt`, tabs and carriage returns [will be accepted and converted automatically](https://github.com/ziglang/zig/issues/2819).

+## Why are some `zig` command options prefixed with `-` and others with `--` ?

+They were copied verbatim from other projects rather than trying to be self-consistent.

 ## How do I make `zig fmt` skip a range of source lines?

 `zig fmt` will parse comments for special directives.